Camping Beneath Vik’s Iconic Red-Roofed Church

 Wi-Fi Woes

 Like many campsites in Iceland, free Wi-Fi is available but only near the reception area.
-If staying connected is important, be sure to park or pitch your tent close by.
+If staying connected is important, be sure to park or pitch your tent close to the office / dining hall.

 Key Highlights